8 month immersion

 YOUR HERB GUIDES

-Guest Guides will include: Judith Berger, Herbalist, Author and Physician's Assistant; Becky Efigenio, owner of Insight Herbals; Nu Helgager, Native Herbalist, also studied and works for Heartstone Center for Earth Essentials; and others To Be Announced!
+Guest Guides may include: Becky Efigenio, owner of Insight Herbals; Nu Helgager, Native Herbalist, also studied and works for Heartstone Center for Earth Essentials; and others To Be Announced!

 How happy I felt when a friend from a community garden called me to ask about nettles and how would she prepare them since they sting upon touch.
 I instantly had answers for how I have learned how to handle them and when to use them.